meening42/espExample/README.md

 # ESP example (MQTT, btn, temperature, Wi-Fi Provisioning)

+Temperature data is periodically published every 5 seconds.
+Additionaly data is published by button press or upon receiving a request from MQTT.

 ## How to use example
-### Hardware
+### Hardware needed
 * ESP32-C3-DevKitM-1
     * On board button (GPIO 9)
     * Using built-in temperature sensor

 ### Application Required

-Provisioning applications are available for various platforms.
+Tested with andorid ``ESP SoftAP Provisioning`` app.
+Other provisioning applications are available for various platforms.
 See below

 #### Platform : Android